Epochs

 Parameters

-Without parameters the default is 30-seconds, with no overlap
+Without any parameters set, the default is 30-seconds, with no overlap

 (i.e. 30-second increments, equivalent to len=30